groupe-sii/devoxx-2015-game-back-ext/src/main/java/fr/sii/survival/ext/README.md

 @Developer(value="abaudet", name="Aurélien Baudet", email="abaudet@sii.fr")
 public class Immobilizator extends DelegateEnemyExtension {

-  public Immobilizator() {
+  /**
+   * Immobilizator is a StateChange specialist who prevents its target form moving in order to hit him easily
+   *
+   * @return An Enemy named Immobilizator with 5000 HP and a Client hosted image */ public Immobilizator() {
     super("Immobilizator", new ClientImage("npc5_fr1"), 5000);
   }

+  /**
+   * Chose a Random Target which is a living Wizard(human player)
+   *
+   * @param  context
+   *           the game context
+   * @return         new RandomPlayerTargetBehavior targeting a living wizard */
+  @Override
+  protected TargetBehavior getTargetBehavior(GameContext context) {
+    // randomly targets one human player that is alive, if nobody matches then no action is executed return new RandomPlayerTargetBehavior(new PlayerTypePredicate(Wizard.class).and(p -> p.isAlive()));
+  }

+  /**
+   * Immobilizator immobilizes its target for 5 seconds(TemporaryChangeState)
+   * and attacks(AttackActionBehavior) it repeatedly(RepeatedActionBehavior)(5 times) for 10 damages over the 5 seconds immobilization.
+   * Does it every 10 seconds(CooldownActionBehavior).
+   *
+   * @param  context
+   *           the game context
+   * @return               [description]
+   */
   @Override
   protected EnemyActionBehavior getActionBehavior(GameContext context) throws GameException {
     int spellDuration = 5000;